IP Paris

 Program:

 Go to course webpage.
-This course is taught by Antoine Manzanera (ENSTA), Gianni Franchi (ENSTA), Marwane HARIAT (ENSTA), Rémi KAZMIERCZAK (ENSTA).
+This course is taught by Gianni Franchi (ENSTA).

 In today's digital age, computer vision plays a crucial role in numerous applications, ranging from image and video recognition to autonomous vehicles and augmented reality.
 This course aims to equip students with the knowledge and skills required to tackle complex visual tasks using cutting-edge techniques and models.
 The Advanced Computer Vision course is designed to provide students with a comprehensive understanding of state-of-the-art techniques and methodologies in computer vision.
 Through a combination of theoretical concepts and hands-on practical assignments, students will gain expertise in deep neural networks, generative models, uncertainty modeling, tracking, semi-supervised learning, and self-supervised learning.
 Throughout the course, students will work on hands-on projects and assignments to reinforce their understanding of the concepts covered.
 By the end of the course, students will be equipped with the skills to design, implement, and deploy advanced computer vision systems using deep neural networks.